 Figure 1: Partial Schematic

-Sometimes, it doesn't make sense to resynthesize multi-million gates design to have only one inverter added.
-It's not a good practice either to use text editor to change a Giga-byte size netlist.
-If a design is reasonably verified, those ECOs involving more than 20 gates should be less than 10%.
-For those 90% small size or replicated ECOs, global mode Automatic ECO is over-killed and inefficient.
-GVT gives users flexibilities to choose GUI and Script mode for those small size or replicated ECOs.
+For the small size ECOs, it is is not practical to resynthesize multi-million gates design to have only one inverter added.
+It's not a good practice either to use text editor to change million instances netlist.
+Normally, 85% of functional ECOs involve less than 20 gates.
+For those 85% small size or replicated ECOs, global mode Automatic ECO is over-killed and inefficient.
+GOF/GVT gives users flexibilities to choose GUI and Script mode for those small size or replicated ECOs.

 The following dynamic schematic shows how user can do ECO by mouse clicks.